Set It & Forget It with Your Retirement?

 Pros and Cons of Automating Retirement Contributions

 If you find that you'd prefer automating re-balancing then having an account with a company like Betterment can be useful option.
 They can handle that task for you and it's free.
-Check them our here if you’re interested in opening an account and getting a $25 bonus.
-Betterment’s specialty is using the advantages of index investing.
+You can check them out here!

 Thoughts on Automating Retirement Contributions